frederikocmr/ReactJS_Base_App/README.md

 > yarn add react react-dom prop-types

-Create your babel.config.js and export all the necessary configs.
+Create your babel.config.js and webpack.config so you can export all the necessary configs.
-Create your webpack.config and export all the necessary configs.

 Create the folders ./public and ./src having index.js file inside "src" and index.html inside "public".

 The rest you can see this example so you will understand the structure.